Pegasus-RPG/xtuple-client/README.md

 ## Development Quickstart

-We are updating our Development Environment Setup docs and building a Linux virtual machine you can use for development.
-Here's the summary of what you need to do:
+We are updating our full Development Environment Setup docs.
+We're also building a Linux virtual machine in which this is already done.
+Meanwhile, here's a brief description of how to set up a development environment:

 * Install Postgres 9.1, including libraries and header files.
 We strongly suggest that you build from source.
   * Start [here](http://www.postgresql.org/download/) and use the *File Browser* to get a source bundle for 9.1.x.